 These networks bring together hundreds of doctors, nurses, allied health and research professionals working in acute or primary care settings to design and conduct trials that provide definitive evidence about which treatments work, which don’t and which are most cost-effective in the real-world context of clinical practice.

 The long-term collaborations that networks establish help to build world-class expertise in the design and conduct of trials, create research efficiencies and ensure that the benefits of clinical research are distributed widely across the health system.

 Australia has a number of established collaborative clinical trials networks that have made major advances in improving health outcomes and reducing costs for the health system.
 Despite their success, most networks struggle to sustain central infrastructure and this limits their capacity to investigate vitally important questions about clinical care.

-Until now, there has been no single, coordinated mechanism to connect clinical researchers with Governments, health care policymakers and consumers on issues that impact the conduct of public-good clinical trials across the Australia health system.
+Until now, there has been no single, coordinated mechanism to connect clinical researchers with Governments, health care policymakers and consumers on issues that impact the conduct of public-good clinical trials across the Australian health system.
 ACTA will do this.